Do you plan on adding some beach time to your Nice vacation? Then this overview of the best beaches in Nice is exactly what you need.

 Always stay within the designated swimming zones.
 On Nice beaches, these are marked by yellow buoys.

 Lifeguards can be found daily from 9 am to either 6 pm or 6:30 pm at most public beaches in Nice during July and August (and on some beaches from early June to mid-September).
-The list detailing the supervision schedule by the beach can be found here.
+The list detailing the supervision schedule at the beach can be found here under the title “Les plages surveillées”.
 It’s in French but easy enough to understand.

 Unlike some other popular beaches on the Côte d’Azur, the beaches in Nice have no jellyfish nets installed during the high season.
 To find out if jellyfish have been spotted at the beach of your choice, check the official jellyfish monitor, the crowd-sourced jellyfish radar, or look for a purple flag.